Ionic polaron in a Bose-Einstein condensate

-We find that for $a_{\mathrm{ai}}<0$ the two branches have very different behaviors in terms of coherence, which is quantified by the quasi-particle residue $Z$.
-Indeed, the residue is finite in the polaron branch and approaches unity (full coherence) in the limit of weak attraction, $a_{\mathrm{ai}}\to0^{-}$.
-Instead, in the MBBS branch the residue vanishes exponentially fast.
-Also, the dynamic properties of the system are completely different.
+For deeply bound states, $a_{\mathrm{ai}}\to 0$, all $N$ particles are bound and participate in the MBBS.
+In turn, for weaker interactions or larger numbers of particles, the ion is able to capture only $N_{\mathrm{c}}$ atoms.
+We take this effect into account by substituting $N$ by $N_{\mathrm{c}}$ in Eq.~(\ref{Eq:g1}).
+As it can be seen in Fig.~\ref{fig:g1}, the asymptotic expression~(\ref{Eq:g1}) captures correctly the exponential loss of coherence.

+Let us finally briefly discuss the dynamic properties of the system.
 In the polaronic case, the ion effective mass approaches its bare value $M^\star\approx m$ in the limit of weak attractions, whereas for stronger ones it gradually increases for the given boson-boson scattering length to the value at unitarity $M^\star \approx 6m$, which is substantially larger than the neutral impurity result $M^\star \approx 1.65m$~\cite{ArdilaPRA2015}.
 In the MBBS regime, $M^\star$ becomes exceedingly large.
 In particular, for large $E_{\mathrm{b}}$ and small $N$ we find that $M^\star \approx N_{\mathrm{c}} m$ and the total energy is given by Eq.~(\ref{eq:mu:pinned}).
 We could not verify whether the relation $M^\star\approx N_{\mathrm{c}} m$ holds in the thermodynamic limit due to computational limitations.